gcapes/git-course/03-history.md

 ### Looking at differences

+We made a typo in the introduction section.
+Correct it, save the file but do not commit it yet.
-Let us suppose we've made a change to our file and not yet committed it.
-We can see the changes that we've made:
+We can review the changes that we made using:

 ~~~{.bash}
 $ git diff journal.txt
 ~~~

-This shows the difference between the latest copy in the repository and the changes we've made.
+This shows the difference between the latest copy in the repository and the changes we made.

 * `-` means a line was deleted.
 * `+` means a line was added.